vekatze/neut/book/src/installation.md

 ## Uninstallation

-To uninstall the toolchain, just remove the following two:
+To uninstall the toolchain, remove the following two:

 - the binary `~/.local/bin/neut`
 - the directory `~/.cache/neut/`

-Neut won't clutter your PC.